doubtfire-lms/doubtfire.io/source/articles/installation/mac/step-1.html.md

 ```
 $ sudo easy_install Pygments
 ```
-If you are a developer for the project, it is usually better to create a fork for the repository and then follow the steps given below
+If you are a developer for the project, it is usually better to [create a fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) for the repository and then follow the steps given below

 ---

+<a id="Install_Doubtfire_API_dependencies"></a>
 ## 5. Install Doubtfire API dependencies
 Clone project and change your working directory to the api: